apache/activemq-website/src/components/classic/documentation/new-features-in-41.md

 [Features](features) > [New Features](new-features) > [New Features in 4.1](new-features-in-41)

-New Features in Apache ActiveMQ Classic 4.1
+New Features in Apache ActiveMQ 4.1
 -----------------------------------

 *   [Shared File System Master Slave](shared-file-system-master-slave)